ExercisesBootcamp/nodepop/Readme.md

 `http://server_ip:3000/api/v1/commercials?field=tags` returns all the tags.

-`http://server_ip:3000/api/v1/commercials?field=nombre` returns all the names of the commercials.
+`http://server_ip:3000/api/v1/commercials?field=name` returns all the names of the commercials.

+*6- Counting results:*

+If you want to know how many items are with the filter you made, you can use this:

+`http://server_ip:3000/api/v1/commercials?total=true` for receiving the total of items in database.

+`http://server_ip:3000/api/v1/commercials?name=ip&total=true` for receiving how many items match this filter.

 ## API - Push Token